The 5 Best Original Anime Created Exclusively For Netflix

 Blame! has been praised for its incredibly well-told story, character development and crazy action sequences between man and machine.
 The frantic pacing of the story also lends well to a feature film format.
 The original creator’s involvement with the producing of the film can be credited with the improvements to the movie, from the manga.

-Despite Netflix’s splotchy record with their originals, Blame! has gotten favourable reviews.
+Despite Netflix’s splotchy record with their originals, Blame! has gotten favorable reviews.

-Which is your favourite actual Netflix original Anime?
+Which is your favorite actual Netflix original Anime?
 Let us know in the comments below.

 Shah Shahid is an entertainment writer, movie critic (so he thinks), host of the Split Screen Podcast (on Apple Podcasts & everywhere else) and filmy father on a mission to educate his girls on decades of film history.
 Armed with uncontrollable sarcasm and cautious optimism, Shah loves discussing film, television and comic book content until his wife’s eyes glaze over.
 So save her by engaging him on his own blog at BlankPageBeatdown.com or on Twitter @theshahshahid.